drug-design/course/docs/chapters/protein-structure.md

 ### Structural Classification of Proteins

-Generally, proteins fall into three main classes, based on their overall 3D structure and their functional role; these are known as Globular,  Membrane and Fibrous proteins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/structural-classification-proteins-6b300c85'><i class='fa fa-play' aria-hidden='true'></i></button>Generally, proteins fall into three main classes, based on their overall 3D structure and their functional role; these are known as Globular,  Membrane and Fibrous proteins.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/12_1_0_0_1.png){: loading=lazy }
 ### Globular Proteins

-Most proteins which are found in the aqueous, intracellular environment or in the plasma are globular.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/globular-proteins-3af40da6'><i class='fa fa-play' aria-hidden='true'></i></button>Most proteins which are found in the aqueous, intracellular environment or in the plasma are globular.
 They have  a somewhat spherical shape or they are made of several compact domains.

 ![](https://media.drugdesign.org/course/protein-structure/globular_protein.png){: loading=lazy }